 Report only your mother’s income and asset information because you lived with her the most during the past twelve months.

-Though it is recommended that you complete the FAFSA with completed tax form information, to meet awarding deadlines you can estimate.
+Though it is recommended that you complete the FAFSA with completed tax form information, you can use estimated information to meet awarding deadlines.
 Once the tax form is available, you must correct the FAFSA data that is in error.
 Note that financial aid packages based on estimated FAFSA data may not provide an accurate depiction of your overall eligibility for financial assistance.

 Assets must be reported as of the date that the FAFSA was filed.
-An increase or decrease in value since completing the FAFSA is considered an "update" and cannot be changed.
-If you reported the value in error a "correction" is required.
+Updates to the asset amount reported on the FAFSA based on an increase or decrease in asset value since completing the FAFSA are not allowed.
+If you reported an asset value in error a "correction" is required.

 Unlike some sources of financial aid, Federal Pell Grants are not awarded by the Financial Aid Office.
-To qualify for a Pell Grant, the FAFSA Expected Family Contribution (EFC) must range between 0 and 5328 and the applicant must meet all other federal general eligibility criteria.
+To qualify for a Pell Grant, the FAFSA Expected Family Contribution (EFC) must fall within the eligibility range set by the Department of Education, and the applicant must meet all other federal general eligibility criteria.
 First review the FAFSA results on your Student Aid Report (SAR) with tax documentation and worksheets to determine if the data was provided correctly.
 If correct, then compare the income, assets, family size, number in college, marital status, and filing status (dependent or independent) on this year's SAR to last year's SAR.
 This may help you to determine what data has changed.

 Both non-work-study and work-study positions are available on campus.
 Work-study positions are based on financial need as determined by the FAFSA results and are awarded as part of the financial aid package based upon availability of funds.